Chetan51423/Crav-Cart/Readme.md

 (these are the two types of building our app with parcel. dev build require less time as compaired to production builds. the seen is everything is dependent on files and minification of files done by parcel.)<br>
 👉 super fast build algorithm<br>
 👉 image optimzation. --> images / media take the larges time to reload.
 Parcel is so pwerful that it optimize images / media also.<br>
 👉 caching while developing. --> it is an important concept while dveloping / building our react app.
-When we build our app using parcel for the first tieme it take more time as compaired when we build it subsequent times. this is beacuse first time parcel have to go through all files which is time consuming. to prevent that parcel create its own folder to save the caching data. using that data parcel can build the next react app in less time. <br>👉this is the concept.
+When we build our app using parcel for the first tie\me it take more time as compaired when we build it subsequent times. this is beacuse first time parcel have to go through all files which is time consuming. to prevent that parcel create its own folder to save the caching data. using that data parcel can build the next react app in less time. <br>👉this is the concept.
 👉compression:-><br>
 👉Compatible with older version of browser<br>
 👉HTTPS on dev<br>